ora0600/confluent-live-dr-demo/part1.md

 # secret = <sensitive>
 ```

-The terraform apply will generate a `env-source` file which will be copied into the product team folder `02-env-admin-product-team`.
-This file will be used by product team, which includes all they need to work with COnfluent CLoud. (you need to source it soon).
+The `terraform apply` will generate a file:`env-source` , which will be copied into the product team folder `Part1/02-env-admin-product-team` and `Part3/02-env-admin-product-team`.
+This file will be used by product team, which includes all they need to work with Confluent Cloud. (you need to source it soon).
+They will operate as Delegated Admin for the both created environments.

 ## Build the cloud resource as a product team environment admin

 Now, you can act a Admin Product Team with the Service Account `cmenv-manager`.
-This pretty fresh created.
+This was pretty fresh created (see section above).
+Create the Prod-Cluster now:

 ```bash
 cd ../02-env-admin-product-team